wesleycamargo/azure-docs.pt-br/articles/aks/gpu-cluster.md

 ---
-title: GPUs no Serviço de Contêiner do Azure (AKS)
+title: GPUs no AKS (Serviço do Kubernetes do Azure)
-description: Usar GPUs no Serviço de Contêiner do Azure (AKS)
+description: Usar GPUs no AKS (Serviço do Kubernetes do Azure)
 services: container-service
 author: lachie83
 manager: jeconnoc